yeswadams/judy_portfolio/README.md

-Judy's Portfolio
+Portfolio Website
-Welcome to Judy's Portfolio!
+Welcome to Portfolio Website that I designed for my Client!
 This project is a custom portfolio developed for Judy, showcasing her skills and work in a professional and visually appealing manner.
 The portfolio is built using HTML, CSS, and JavaScript, providing a seamless experience across different devices and screen sizes.

 Features
 Elegant Design: The portfolio features a modern and clean aesthetic to highlight Judy's work and professional experience.